General access services

 The Department of State Growth is responsible for contracting public transport services under the Passenger Transport Services Act 2011.
 Public transport services includes “general access” services provided by businesses such as Metro Tasmania, Merseylink, Redline and Tassielink that are accessible to all members of the public.

 Under the Act, public transport services contracts can run for a maximum of 10 years.
 The first general access contract expires in late 2018, with most then expiring over the following six months.
-The process of establishing new bus contracts across the state, known as Project 2018, has entailed a review of services and the opportunity to make improvements.
+The process of establishing new bus contracts across the state has entailed a review of services and the opportunity to make improvements.

-Dedicated tourist, charter and private bus services are not contracted by the Government and therefore not included in Project 2018.
+Dedicated tourist, charter and private bus services are not contracted by the Government and therefore not included in the bus services review.

 6. Integration of services

 The bus services review will bring a new level of integration to timetables at the state-wide level by having common timetables for areas, which will make it easier for passengers to get to where they need to go, as they will have more choice in services and common timetable information in the one spot.

 The Tasmanian Government is working with Metro Tasmania to investigate common ticketing which passengers will be able to use a single means to access and pay for services on various public transport modes and across multiple operators.

 Changes to bus services in the southern region occurred on 20 January 2019.

 We will begin to start providing more information over the coming months for the north west and northern region, well in advance of any changes occurring, but if you’d like more information about general access services, you can email firstname.lastname@example.org or phone 61 663 343